Nef10/SwiftBeanCount/README.md

 ## How

+1) First create an instance of the mapper via `WealthsimpleLedgerMapper(ledger:)`, passing the ledger which contains the meta data discussed above.
+2) Assign the downloaded wealthsimple accounts to the `accounts` property on the mapper.
+3) Call `mapPositionsToPriceAndBalance` or `mapTransactionsToPriceAndTransactions` to map your downloaded positions / transactions to SwiftBeanCountModel Prices and Balances / Prices and Transactions.

-Please check out the complete documentation [here](https://nef10.github.io/SwiftBeanCountWealthsimpleMapper/).
-You can also have a look at the [SwiftBeanCountDownloaderApp](https://github.com/Nef10/SwiftBeanCountDownloaderApp) which uses this library.
+Please also check out the complete documentation [here](https://nef10.github.io/SwiftBeanCountWealthsimpleMapper/).
+Additionally, you can have a look at the [SwiftBeanCountDownloaderApp](https://github.com/Nef10/SwiftBeanCountDownloaderApp) which uses this library.

 ## Usage